 Heart Transplant Program

 The Baptist Health Heart Transplant Program is surgically led by Dr. John Ransom and medically directed by Dr. Steve Hutchins.
 Both physicians have been with the program since its inception and have worked hard to provide a high-quality transplant program for all Arkansans.
-Currently, Drs.
-Ransom and Hutchins and their staff monitor and care for hundreds of transplant patients in varying stages of the transplant process.
+Currently, Dr. Ransom and Drs.
+Hutchins, Patrick Campbell and Keerthy Narisetty and their staff monitor and care for hundreds of transplant patients in varying stages of the transplant process.
 All transplant staff members involved with the program are dedicated to making this a positive experience for the referring physicians, their patients and families.

 The Baptist Health Heart Failure and Transplant Institute offers a seamless care path for advanced heart failure patients who eventually require advanced heart failure therapies - from management to ventricular assist device to transplantation.